 Organised groups such as the Manufacturers Association, the Chambers of Commerce, business clubs, the mining and planting industries, etc. all have their representatives in the government and in Parliament, either directly through nominations or indirectly through political parties.
-They can safeguard their vested interests.
+2 They can safeguard their vested interests.
 But consumers have no representatives anywhere in government or in Parliament, except as members of Advisory Council.
-One may argue that the MPs are representing the constituents which also includes the consumers.
+One may argue that the MPs are representing the constituents which also includes the consumptions the same.
+If MPs were consumers.
 But the question remains the same.
-If MPs were the observed by the consumers the same of the consumers are represented by the constituents which also includes the consumers. the champion of the general public, then how come we have problems ranging from short-weight and misleading advertisements to ignorance and poverty.
+If MPs were the champion of the general public, then how come we have problems ranging from short-weight and misleading advertisements to ignorance of the consumers. to ignorance and poverty.
 To put it crudely, consumers' needs are frequently ignored.
-Consumers want not only legislation but also adequate enforcement of such legislation.
+Consumers want not only legislation. lation but also adequate enforcement of such legislation.

-stety and convenience Fearing that the free enterprise mechanism of demand and supply will work towards the disadvantage of poor consumers, laws were passed to control prices of some essential commodities.
-The Price Control Act (Act 121) was passed with the object of controlling price abuses by the merchants.
+Fearing that the free enterprise mechanical consumply will work towards the disadvantage of poor commodities, laws were passed to control prices of some essential the Object.
+The Price Control Act (Act 121) was passed with Object. the object of controlling price abuses by the merchants.